Demsa

 Demsa is a Local Government Area of Adamawa State, Nigeria with headquarters located in Demsa.
 Demsa lies on the Benue River.

 History

 Demsa Local Government Area is one of the twenty one Local Government Area's in Adamawa State and has the postal code of 642.

 The Local Government Area administrative office is situated in Demsa Town and has the incumbent Local Government Area Chairman as the head while the Chiefs are the head of the respective communities that made up the town, and the Councillors being the representatives of each wards that made up the community.

+People and languages

-Population
+Population and ethnic groups

 Population is 180,251.
-It is inhabited by ethnic groups such as the Bachama (Bwatiye) Batta, Yandang, Bille, Mbula, Maya, Bare and fulani.
+It is inhabited by ethnic groups such as the Bachama (Bwatiye) Batta, Yandang, Bille, Mbula, Maya, Bare and Fulani.

-climate
+Languages

+In a 2022 demographic survey of Internally displaced persons (IDPs), the most predominant languages (spoken at homes and places of primary residence) present in the local government area were; Bachama/Bwatiye – 21.5%, Hausa – 15.2%, Bali – 14.2%, Kutep – 9.9%, Fulfulde, specifically Eastern or Adamawa Fulfulde – 9.2%, Longuda – 5.6%, English – 5.6%, Mbula–Bwazza – 4.7%, Kilba/South Marghi – 3.2%, Bata (Gbwata) – 2.2%, Waka & Yendang – 1.3%, Wazan (Mofu) – 1.2%, Tula – 1.1%, Unknown – 1.1%, Chamba Donga – 1.1%, Dza (Jen) – 1.1%, Sibalenhon – 1.1%, and eight other languages under 0.5% each.

+This data was not obtained from a nationally co-ordinated population headcount.
+The last time Nigeria included ethnic and linguistic data in its enumeration parameters was in the national census of 1963.

+Climate

 The rainy season in Yola is humid, oppressive, and overcast, whereas the dry season is hot and partially cloudy.
 Throughout the year, the temperature normally ranges from 63 °F to 103 °F, with temperatures rarely falling below 58 °F or rising over 108 °F.